Ask me about commissions!

 If you want something larger than 26 inches, note me so we can discuss a quote.

-Lying down pattern: about 11 inches from front to back hoof
+Lying down pattern or sitting pattern: about 11 inches from front to back hoof lying down and around a foot tall sitting.

 Standing pattern: about 15 inches from bottom of hoof to head